Brushing and Flossing

 There is a direct link between flossing and the prevention of heart disease.
 Countless studies have proven that poor dental cleaning and a lack of flossing can lead to heart disease.
 Researchers recently found that diseased gums released higher levels of bacterial pro-inflammatory components into the bloodstream.
 These components can find their way to other organs, including the heart, and increase their risk of failure.
 There is clear evidence that periodontal disease is implicated in promoting the formation of lesions in blood vessel walls.
 This translates into an increased risk for major cardiovascular and cerebrovascular (stroke) events.

-For more information or to book your appointment for tooth cleaning in NYC, contact us today.
+For more information or to book your appointment for tooth cleaning on the Upper East Side, contact us today.